 The Ganpati idol at Lalbaug locality is a noteworthy mention for those looking for a spiritual experience in the city.
-The idol is thought of as among the most famous idols of the God.
 The idol is on public display for 10 days after the puja.
 After that it is immersed.
 Most commonly, the height exceeds 20 feet in height and dons the front pages of dailies during the Ganesh festival.
-The intricate detailing and the finesse with which it is created has been the subject of magazine columns for several decades now.
 The family of the Kamblis has been responsible for its creation every year.

-Devotees often spend hours trying to catch a glimpse of the deity.
 There are two kinds of worship.
 The first one is the Navsachi line where people queue up to touch the feet of the idol.
 The second line is the Mukdarshan line.
 Here you would be allowed only to see the idol without getting up on the stage.
 Even the latter can take upto 12 hours.
-So, it is better to come prepared for a long wait.

 Getting to Lalbaug should not be a problem since Mumbai has a decent public transport system.
 If everything else fails, you can try the auto rickshaws that take you anywhere in the city.
 The Lalbaug market, which has been hosting the puja since 1934, receives around 1.5 million visitors during the period of the festival.

 Know more about Ganpati in Mumbai, 10-Best-Honeymoon-Destinations-in-Maharashtra, Amusement-Parks-in-Mumbai, Adventure Sport in Mumbai, Fashion Stores in Mumbai,